Cabano

 Cabano is a former city in Témiscouata Regional County Municipality within the Bas-Saint-Laurent region of Quebec, Canada.
 It is situated on Lake Témiscouata on Autoroute 85.
-On May 5, 2010 it merged with Notre-Dame-du-Lac to form the new city of Témiscouata-sur-le-Lac.
+On May 5, 2010, it merged with Notre-Dame-du-Lac to form the new city of Témiscouata-sur-le-Lac.

+In the 2021 census, Cabano had a population of 2419 people.

 History

 At first, Cabano was called Poste du Lac or Fort Ingall.
 It became Saint-Mathias-de-Cabano in 1907, then the municipal village of Cabano in 1923, and finally, the city of Cabano in 1962.

 On May 9, 1950, a major fire destroyed 125 houses in the city.

 TFI International, Canada's largest trucking company, was founded in Cabano.